- What Is the Cost of Tuition?

 - Is the GRE Required?

 - Scores from common standardized tests, such as the GRE or GMAT, are not required for application to any of our graduate programs.
-However, if you feel that your score will strengthen your application, you are welcome to submit it with along with the rest of your application materials.
-The only program for which the GRE is recommended is Creative Writing-Nonfiction.
+However, if you feel that your score will strengthen your application, you are welcome to submit it along with the rest of your application materials.
+The only program for which the GRE is recommended is Arts, Entertainment, and Media Management.

 - Is an Interview Required?